AmbitionlessFr1end/h-manga-downloader/README.md

 ### Comments

   I know that you can already download from some or all of the websites listed, but they need you to create an account for their websites. <br>
-  I'm not a fan of that so voila!
+  I'm not a fan of that so voila! <br>
+  I don't have any problem with account making, but personally I don't have any use for an account except for downloading files so I created this file as a result!

 ### Usage
   ```bash